 Roth Families in Bucks County

 Just in Bucks County in the 18th century, two distinctly different Roth families arrived as found in the county histories.
-Our ancestors arrived some time before 1748 in Rockhill Township, while later Roth family arrived some time before 1806 and settled in Milford Township.
+Our ancestors arrived some time before 1748 in Rockhill Township, while a later Roth family arrived some time before 1806 and settled in Milford Township.

 Tax records and early census are consistent with our single Roth family (as Roads or Roadt) in the mid to late 18th century in Rockhill township.
 However these records contradict the history books.
 In 1778 a Michael Wroat was in Durham Township and is replaced by an Andrew and a Henry by 1782 (Henry may be the same that shows up in Nockamixon later on).
 More Roads of various spellings begin to appear in other townships by 1787.
 But none of these later Roads appear to be tied to our line.